3115 Hennepin Avenue

 What Is DBT — and Why Does It Work?

 Dialectical Behavior Therapy (DBT) is an evidence-based treatment developed by Dr. Marsha Linehan.
-Originally designed to help people struggling with intense emotional pain, suicidality, and self-harm, DBT is now considered the gold standard for treating Borderline Personality Disorder.
-Over time, research has shown that it’s also highly effective for a wide range of challenges related to emotion dysregulation — including anxiety, depression, trauma responses, and impulsive or self-defeating behaviors.
+Originally designed to help people struggling with intense emotional pain, suicidality, and self-harm, DBT is considered the gold standard for treating Borderline Personality Disorder.
+Research has shown DBT can help everyone who struggles with BIG emotions — including anxiety, depression, trauma responses, and impulsive or self-defeating behaviors.
 DBT is an emotion-focused behavioral therapy, and it works by helping people accept their current emotional experience while also learning the skills to change the patterns that no longer serve them.

 A Therapy Born from Lived Experience